Criminal Lawyer in El Paso

 - Weapons Charges – Despite Texas being a gun-friendly state, weapons offenses are not taken lightly.
 You need a tough, experienced criminal lawyer to defend against firearm violations or other weapons charges.

-Contact our office to discuss your case with a criminal lawyer today.
+Contact our office to discuss your case with a criminal lawyer in El Paso.
 We know Texas law and will build a strong case on your behalf.

 Getting Your Case Reduced or Dismissed